jakbrownbytes/jakbrownbytes/README.md

 ## Hello!!
 I am Jakiya Brown!! ✨

-🎓 Dozoretz National Institute for Mathematics and Applied Sciences Scholar
+🎓 I am a Dozoretz National Institute for Mathematics and Applied Sciences Scholar through the DNIMAS program at NSU.
-💻 Computer Science Major | Cybersecurity Concentration
+💻 I major in Computer Science with a Cybersecurity Concentration.
-🛡️ Aspiring Cyber Intelligence Professional
+🛡️ I have interest in intelligence for national security, so I aspire to pursue cyber intelligence.

 --

 ### 💼 Professional Development

-   -  Currently interning with OSPO UC Santa Cruz Contributor Catalyst
+   -  Currently interning with OSPO UC Santa Cruz Contributor Catalyst.
-   -  Self Study on OSINT (Open Source Intelligence) and Digital Targeting
+   -  Beginning self study on OSINT (Open Source Intelligence) and Digital Targeting.

 --

 ### 🔍 Facts About Me

-   -  Tutor and Mentor for Academic Improvement
+   -  Tutor and mentor for intro computer science and mathematic courses for academic improvement.
-   -  Member of Alpha Kappa Alpha Sorority Inc.
+   -  Member of Alpha Kappa Alpha Sorority, Inc (Delta Epsilon Chapter).
-   -  Dedicated to Service and Community Involvement
+   -  Dedicated to volunteering and community involvement.
-   -  Commitment to Strong Leadership and Impact
+   -  Commitment to strong leadership.